Carnation Walling - Angle Bracing

 The design supports the temporary adding of turnbuckles to provide adjustment prior to tightening the 1/2" nuts, but in practice it is easy enough to adjust them without fitting the turnbuckles.

 The vertical bracing is installed about every 6 feet, but that spacing can vary in plus or minus 2' increments to accommodate where the window and door openings are and to avoid clashes with other walls.
 Angle wall bracing only ever goes on primary 1' markers.

-Prior to pumping the concrete into the wall, the turnbuckles are used to get the wall vertical and the bolts are tightened to fix everything in place.
-Immediately after the concrete has been poured (before it sets) you can if needed you could go round and re-adjust whatever bracing is necessary to ensure that the wall sets perfectly vertically (in practice this adjustment is rarely required).
+Prior to pumping the concrete into the wall, the angle braces are adjusted to get the wall vertical and the bolts are tightened to fix everything in place.
+Immediately after the concrete has been poured (before it sets) you could if needed go round and re-adjust whatever bracing is necessary to ensure that the wall sets perfectly vertically (in practice this adjustment is rarely required).

 The extra 1/2" holes are to support the vertical 2x4 batons when they are temporarily installed where the concrete will go.

 Screw on the edge-on piece to the vertical 2x4 baton where angled bracing is needed.
-The bottom of the 2x4 piece goes 4' 3-3/4" from the bottom of the vertical 2x4.
+The bottom of the 2x4 piece goes 4' 3-3/4" from the bottom of the vertical 2x4 baton.